'Don't Look Back in Anger', German president tells UK in Brexit reset call

-Local residents, in towns like Colchane, once left doors unlocked; now they tell of break-ins, robberies and even the murder of an 85-year-old woman in recent months.
+Local residents, in towns such as Colchane, once left doors unlocked; now they tell of break-ins, robberies and even the murder of an 85-year-old woman in recent months.

 The migration debate has become entwined with the security one—85.2 % of Chileans said they felt socially distanced from Venezuelans by 2025, up from 55.2 % in 2019.

 At the heart of the organised crime story is the trans-national gang known as Tren de Aragua.
 Originally from Venezuela, it has established cells across Chile.
-Its crimes include extortion, contract killings, kidnapping, torture—and a network that spans banking secrecy and money-laundering.
+Authorities say its crimes include extortion, contract killings, kidnapping, torture—and a network that spans banking secrecy and money-laundering.

 In the run-up to Sunday’s vote, right-wing candidates are emphasising tougher enforcement, stricter border controls and heavy-handed strategies against gangs and irregular migration.
 Meanwhile the current administration rejects purely punitive approaches and argues for legal reform, increased prosecution capacity and banking transparency.